-23 Nicki Copley, Jacky Bowring and Mick Abbott, "Thinking ahead: design-directed research in a city which experienced fifty years of sea-level change overnight".
-JOLA: Journal of Landscape Architecture, (Taylor and Francis, 2015), 2: 78-89.
+23. Nicki Copley., Jacky Bowring and Mick Abbott, Thinking ahead: design-directed research in a city which experienced fifty years of sea-level change overnight.
+JOLA: Journal of Landscape Architecture, (Taylor and Francis, 2015), 2:78-89.

-speak of ocean migrations, plantings of ecological restoration and rivers of revitalised aquatic ecology.
+1. With water, rather than Eden UK's plants, as a focus, this project is tuned into issues that are pressing at global, regional and local levels.
+It is not only inundation with water that is being explored, but Canterbury, the province in which Christchurch is located, has a relatively dry climate and irrigation is both a problem and an opportunity in the highly modified landscape.
+Sails speak of ocean migrations, plantings of ecological restoration and rivers of revitalised aquatic ecology.
 Here design is negotiating Christchurch's transition - both materially and perceptually - from its location on the plains - a landscape - to its place within rising seas and aquifers - a waterscape as well.
 The woof-thread carries these water stories through the overarching warp threads of wider narratives, with Eden NZ becoming the place of grounding that is derived from its environment rather than brand (Figure 7).